 Grades awarded for completion of all approved courses will be recorded on transcripts as letter grades and will be used to compute a student’s GPA.
 Appropriate credit will be awarded for all approved courses.
 Pass/Fail courses will be recorded as such and not included in the GPA.

 Students/families are to assume full cost of enrollment in Correspondence Courses, Illinois Virtual High School courses, Dual-Enrollment College Courses, and Dual-Credit Courses.

 Diplomas will be granted to exchange students when the criteria for graduation established by the State of Illinois and the Board of Education have been successfully met.
 The Board of Education may grant a certificate of attendance to exchange students.

 District students will receive academic credit for foreign exchange courses that meet the criteria established in the curriculum and that are approved by the Building Principal.
 International study course work not meeting District requirements may be placed in the student’s permanent record and recorded as an international study experience.

 Substitutions for Physical Education, Adapted Physical Education, and Other Required Courses

-Individual 11th and 12th grade students may be excused from daily physical education for the following reasons:
+Students may be excused from daily physical education for the following reasons: